Achuan-2/rna-seq-practice/04_report/report_md.md

 To provide an overview of the data, Principal Component Analysis (PCA) and hierarchical clustering analysis were performed.
-As can be seen in [Figure 1](#fig-overview), the distances between groups were closer and the overall gene expression of the MAO (middle cerebral artery occlusion) group could be distinguished from those of control group.
+As can be seen in [Figure 2](#fig-overview), the distances between groups were closer and the overall gene expression of the MAO (middle cerebral artery occlusion) group could be distinguished from those of control group.

 <figure>
 <img src="./figure/Figure-2.png" id="fig-overview"
-alt="Figure 1: Data Overview.
+alt="Figure 2| Data Overview.
 (A) PCA plot showing global similarity of genes expression in control and MCAO samples.
 (B) Cluster Dendrogram based on Pearson distance showing similarity among control and MCAO samples." />
-<figcaption aria-hidden="true">Figure 1: <strong>Data Overview</strong>.
+<figcaption aria-hidden="true"><strong>Figure 2| Data Overview</strong>.
 <strong>(A)</strong> PCA plot showing global similarity of genes
 expression in control and MCAO samples. <strong>(B)</strong> Cluster Dendrogram based on Pearson distance showing similarity among control